amergin/epimetal/docs/project/docs/userguide.md

 *Active menu displaying the two active filters from previous figure.*

+The numerical values of each active filter can be modified in the input fields representing the upper and lower limit of the filter.

 ##### Self-Organizing Map view
 On the [Self-Organizing Maps view](userguide.md#self-organizing-maps) filters are called *circle filters*.
 By default two circle filters are created, named A and B. They are placed over the SOM planes on a random coordinate.
 Circle filters can be moved by dragging them.